Islamic design

 A car trapped in sabkha Remains of a car caught in sabkha

-Usually this material has a crust of halite and gypsum through which it is possible for a vehicle to drop if it moves away from any established path, as did the car in the photograph to the side.
+Usually this material has a variably thick crust of halite and gypsum through which it is possible for a vehicle to drop if it moves away from any established path, as did the car in the photograph to the side.
 What is surprising to drivers unfamiliar with the problem, is how difficult it is to find a new route.
-It is imperative to follow existing tracks, though even this might not save you.
-Generally speaking, Qataris know exactly where they can drive in order to avoid the same fate but it is not uncommon to find the remains of a vehicle that was impossible to extract.
-The saline content of the material quickly destroys the exposed metal parts of cars caught in it.
+It is imperative to follow existing tracks, though even this might not always save you.
+Generally speaking, Qataris know exactly where they can drive in order to avoid the same fate and do so by reading the ground as they travel.
+But it is not uncommon to find the remains of a vehicle that was impossible to extract.
+The saline content of the material quickly destroys the exposed metal parts of cars caught in it as can be seen here to the right.

 Gypsum crystals